ProvisionGenie/ProvisionGenie/Docs/docs/deploymentguide/index.md

 - Azure Subscription - if you don't have one, [get it here free](https://azure.microsoft.com//free) - also see [Cost estimation](../costestimation.md)
 - Microsoft 365 license
-- [Power Apps per app or Power Apps per user plan](https://powerapps.microsoft.com/pricing/) (for using Dataverse, also see [Architecture Decisions](../architecturedecisions.md#database))
+- [Power Apps per app or Power Apps per user plan](https://powerapps.microsoft.com/pricing/) (for using Dataverse, also see [Architecture Decisions](../architecturedecisions.md#database)).
+You can also go with a [Pay-as-you-go-plan](https://docs.microsoft.com/en-us/power-platform/admin/pay-as-you-go-overview)
 - Environment with [Dataverse database](https://docs.microsoft.com/power-platform/admin/create-database) - you can create one during the deployment process
 - Admin role Azure: [Contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#contributor)
 - Power Platform role: [System Administrator](https://docs.microsoft.com/power-platform/admin/database-security)

 ## Deployment steps

-In order to successfully deploy ProvisionGenie, you will need to perform the following steps
+In order to successfully deploy ProvisionGenie from as a first deploy, you will need to perform the following steps

 - [0.
 Fork and clone this repository](0-forkclone.md)
 - [1.
 Register app in Azure AD](1-registerapp.md)